druids/django-pynotify/docs/usage.rst

 with related objects.
 This is very convenient since notifications will always stay up to date, even if related object changes.

+In case you want to "freeze" the values used in template strings (i.e. not reflect changes made in related objects), define :meth:`~pynotify.models.Notification.get_extra_data`, which should return a dict of JSON serizalizable values.
+These extra data are also put into template context, together with related objects.

 Instead of using :meth:`~pynotify.handlers.BaseHandler.get_template_data`, you can define handler's attribute ``template_slug``.
 This is a better option in case you prefer to often change template strings via administration interface.
 Note, that the template referenced by slug must already exist - it won't be automatically created.
 You can